wavemaker/docs/learn/app-development/services/database-services/working-database-schema.md

 - For tables created, you have the option of assigning it to any Schema which has been imported into the app.
 This feature is not available for MySQL databases.

-### Adding Column
+### Column Properties

-Click **Add Column** to add columns to the table.
-For each column, you can specify the following:
+For each column, you can find the following properties:

 - **Name** - The name of the column.

-- **SQL and Java Types** – It is advisable to make changes to Java Types rather than SQL Types unless you want the changes to be reflected in the database, in which case you need to export the database.
-You can review the type conversion from Java to SQL type from this document: [Java Types vs SQL Data Types](/learn/assets/JavaTypesVsDBTypes-Sheet.pdf).
+- **SQL and Java Types** – It is advisable to make changes to Java Types.
+And SQL Types is holds the data type.

-- **Length** - Precision and scale for number type; length for string type;
 - **Hidden** - You can also choose to hide the column using **Hidden** option.
 These columns will not be available for user manipulation.
 You can set the values of these hidden columns during insert/update operations:
     - by setting the Value from the Data Value tab, or
     - by passing the value during the insert operation from a widget.
 - **Value Type** - From the Data tab, set the Value Type as ([click here for more](#column-metadata-configuration)):
     - User Defined which can take a Default Value;
     - Server Defined in which case the column can be further set to Server Properties and when the Value needs to be set - at Insert, Update or both;
     - Database Defined which uses database trigger or the default values
 - Column level constraints like
     - Null